nhsconnect/FHIR-END-OF-LIFE-API/pages/explore/api_eol_security_consent.md

 {% include custom/search.warnbanner.html %}

-{% include custom/fhir.reference.html resource="Consent" page="CareConnect-EOL-Consent-1" fhirname="Consent" fhirlink="consent.html" content="User Stories" userlink="engage_endoflife.html" %}
+{% include custom/fhir.STU3.reference.html resource="Consent" page="CareConnect-EOL-Consent-1" fhirname="Consent" fhirlink="consent.html" content="User Stories" userlink="engage_endoflife.html" %}

 ## Patient Scenario ##

+Consent

-Any encounter with an NHS professional.
-Especially on creation of the intial EPACCs record, the patient will be asked consent to share this data more widely for the purposes of providing them with direct care.
+On an encounter with a professional, and always on creation of the initial EPaCCS record, the patient will be asked consent to share this data more widely for the purposes of providing them with direct care.

 A consent is recorded for a patient based on their meeting with a professional.
 The Consent FHIR resource has been chosen to represent this consent recording.
-It can record the status as well as the purpose of the consent, and actors involved (Professionals recording this consent status).
+It can record the status as well as the purpose of the consent, and actors involved (professionals recording this consent status).

-Where there is no Consent to share on the system, no EOL data will be shared on other consumer systems.
+Where there is no consent to share on the system, no EOL data will be shared to other consumer systems.

 ## 1. Read ##